ravnhq/JS-Nerdery-Challenges/QUESTIONS.md

 **When should I use *for each* vs *map*?**

-Map is used to loop each elemento of an array or either an object, it returns a new array
+Map is used to transform each element of an array or either an object, it returns a new array

 *Example using 'map':*